AN8991/oev-feed/architecture.md

 # OEV Feed Architecture

 ## Project Overview
-The OEV Feed project is a DeFi data feed service focused on tracking and monitoring user positions across various DeFi protocols, with a current focus on Aave V2 and V3.
+The OEV Feed project is a DeFi data feed service focused on tracking and monitoring user positions across various DeFi protocols.
 The system provides real-time position data including collateral, debt, and health factors for DeFi users.

+> **Status:** ✅ **Fully Operational** - NestJS application with complete REST API, risk assessment system, and database integration.

 ### Current Architecture (Hexagonal Architecture)

-The project has now been built as a **Hexagonal (Ports and Adapters) Architecture** with clear boundaries between core business logic and external systems.
+The project is built as a **Hexagonal (Ports and Adapters) Architecture** with clear boundaries between core business logic and external systems, implemented using **NestJS framework** with **TypeORM** for database operations.

 #### Core Benefits of Hexagonal Architecture for OEV Feed